 Skip to contents

-This function creates a data.frame where each row provides one or several dissimilarity metric(s) between each pair of sites from a co-occurrence matrix with sites as rows and species as columns.
+This function generates a data.frame where each row provides one or several dissimilarity metrics between pairs of sites, based on a co-occurrence matrix with sites as rows and species as columns.

 Usage